CyberFlameGO/svnpython/Doc/library/asyncore.rst

    .. method:: bind(address)

       Bind the socket to *address*.
 The socket must not already be bound.
-(The format of *address* depends on the address family --- refer to the :mod:`socket` documentation for more information.)
+(The format of *address* depends on the address family --- see above.)
 To mark the socket as re-usable (setting the :const:`SO_REUSEADDR` option), call the :class:`dispatcher` object's :meth:`set_reuse_addr` method.